 Commerce will use a staged approach to implement the state energy performance standard for covered commercial buildings.
 From 2021 to 2026, the standard will be used to administer a voluntary efficiency incentive program.
 Beginning in 2026, the standard will be implemented as a mandatory requirement.

 The standard will apply to large non-residential building greater than 50,000 square feet in floor area.
-Large multi-family residential buildings will be eligible for the incentive program, but are not covered by the mandatory standard.
+Large multi-family residential buildings will be eligible for the incentive program, but are not covered by the mandatory requirements.

+All buildings will need to develop energy management plans, including creating energy benchmarking reports.
 The mandatory standard will require building owners to demonstrate that their buildings consume less energy than a specified energy use intensity target or be in the process of reducing the buildings energy use intensity.
 The incentive program will provide early adopters financial support when they demonstrate they moved a non-compliant building into compliance with the standard.

-By November 1, 2020, Commerce must establish by rule a state energy performance standard for covered commercial buildings.
+By November 1, 2020, Commerce must establish a state energy performance standard for covered commercial buildings.
 In developing energy performance standards, the department shall seek to maximize reductions of greenhouse gas emissions from the building sector.
 The standard must include energy use intensity targets by building type and methods of conditional compliance that include an energy management plan, operations and maintenance program, energy efficiency audits, and investment in energy efficiency measures designed to meet the targets.

 ANSI/ASHRAE/IES standard 100-2018 Energy Efficiency in Existing Buildings will be used as the model standard.
 The rulemaking will modify the standard to meet specific requirements of the law.
 As part of the rulemaking, Commerce will propose energy use intensity targets specific to buildings in the state of Washington and create procedures for reporting conditional compliance and efficiency investment criteria.
 Administrative procedures will be part of the rules development.
 Along with developing technical and administrative rules for the mandatory standards, Commerce will be creating an early adopter incentive program.